jabud/math_animations/README.md

 so each part runs separately and you can save each section of your animation.

 ### Some examples:
-A cube Skaleton, from geometry folder.
+A cube skeleton, from geometry folder.

 ![alt-text](https://github.com/jfreek/math_animations/blob/master/examples/cube_skeleton.gif)